cockroachdb/docs/cockroachcloud/use-managed-service-backups.md

 - **Started**: The date and time the backup began
 - **Duration**: The amount of time the backup ran for
-- **Status**: The error code and text for the failed backup.
+- **Status**: The error code and text for the failed backups.
 No error code is shown for pending backups
 - **Description**: The SQL command corresponding to the failed or pending backup job

 ## Ways to restore data